 Handiness: Do your children sleep below?
 Did you install a bedroom down there for guests?
 Is this downstairs space used as a playroom for the kids?
 If you spend a lot of time in this area, why create all that up-and-downstairs traffic?
 Having a basement bathroom with all the amenities makes out-of-town guests feel more at home.
 And for everyday use, having a toilet within reach is always an advantage.

-Need to find a pro for your basement bathroom?Find Pros
+Ready to start your basement bathroom?Find Pros

 Things to Consider